-The importance of your appraisal
+The importance of a home appraisal

 Once your offer is final, your lender will order an appraisal to get a professional opinion on the value of the home — versus how you and the seller value the home.

-The importance of your home inspection
+The importance of a home inspection

 The home you want to buy looked pristine and perfect when you saw it with your real estate agent.
 So why bother with a home inspection?
 It’s simple: What if there is an underlying issue with the home that you can’t detect, such as an imminent plumbing issue that could cost thousands of dollars to fix?

 A home inspection gives you the opportunity to have the home thoroughly examined by a professional before you buy it.